 A home modification evaluation should begin by meeting with you to determine your needs and understanding how the assessment can be tailored to them.
 After this initial meeting, a review of your needs will take place to make sure all the information is current and comprehensive.
 After this review, the assessment takes place.
 The assessment process can be done quickly, without sacrificing on quality.

 Once the access evaluation is complete, the assessor will review all the modifications they believe are needed and give you a list of recommendations.
-This assessment can be used as a Statement of Work for environmental accessibility adaptations.
+This assessment can be used as a scope of Work for environmental accessibility adaptations.

-Home Access Evaluation with Accessibility 101
+Home Accessibility Evaluation with Accessibility 101

-Partnering with Accessibility 101 for ADA home access evaluation guarantees a high quality of work.
+Partnering with Accessibility 101 for EAA home access evaluation guarantees a high quality of work.
 We meet with clients to fully understand them.
 This understanding includes medical history, current problems while accessing the home, and future considerations for potential changes in mobility.

 Accessibility 101 can also help you navigate the environmental accessibility adaptations (EAA) waiver service through multiple programs such as: